 PEER MENTORING PROGRAM

-Increasing the number of minority, low-income and first-generation college students who successfully graduate from college is a top priority for the nation, the state, and for Associated Colleges of Illinois.
-ACI’s Peer Mentoring Program supports students who arrive at ACI member institutions with risk factors that could prevent them from staying in school to graduation.
-To counter those risks – from educational inequities to poverty and lack of family experience with higher education — ACI matches these freshmen with peer mentors recruited from among juniors and seniors who faced similar challenges when they came to campus.
+Increasing college graduation rates among low-income, first-generation college students and students of color is a top priority for the United States, Illinois and for Associated Colleges of Illinois.
+To accomplish this goal, ACI’s Peer Mentoring Program supports students who arrive at ACI member institutions with risk factors that could prevent them from staying in school and reaching graduation.
+To counter those risks -– from financial and educational inequities to lack of family experience with higher education — ACI matches these freshmen with trained peer mentors recruited from sophomores, juniors and seniors who faced similar challenges as freshmen.

-In academic year 2016-17, ACI’s Peer Mentoring Program will serve 160 students, including 130 mentees and 30 mentors on seven college campuses in urban, suburban and rural settings across Illinois.
-By building a “relationship bridge” between mentees, mentors and the campus community and its support services, ACI’s program provides an early warning system that can anticipate and address the particular challenges these students face – before those challenges derail students’ college career.
+In academic year 2017-18, ACI’s Peer Mentoring Program will serve 132 students, including 110 mentees and 22 mentors at nine ACI member institutions in urban, suburban and rural communities across Illinois.
+By building a “relationship bridge” between mentees, mentors, the campus community and its support services, ACI’s Peer Mentoring Program provides an early warning system that can anticipate and address the specific challenges these students face – before those challenges derail a student’s college career.

 ACI’s Peer Mentoring Program operates as follows:

-- Mentees are incoming freshman selected because they face potential academic, social or financial risk factors.
-They are matched with peer mentors chosen because their academic, socioeconomic or ethnic backgrounds are comparable to mentees’ and because they have achieved academic success, have built strong campus connections and evidence behaviors that model critical elements of student success.
+- Incoming freshmen are selected as mentees because they face potential academic, social or financial risk factors.
+They are matched with peer mentors of similar backgrounds to mentees who have achieved academic success, have built strong campus connections and who model behaviors considered to be critical elements of student success.

-- Each peer mentor provides ongoing mentoring to five freshmen throughout the academic year.
-With guidance from their campus coordinators, peer mentors develop individual success action plans that meet each mentee’s specific needs and then follow-up with mentees to provide support and encouragement.
-They also work with campus coordinators to develop activities and services that support mentees’ progress and persistence.
+- Each peer mentor provides ongoing support to five freshman mentees throughout the academic year.
+Guided by campus coordinators, peer mentors develop individual success action plans matched to each mentee’s specific needs.
+Then they provide mentees with support and encouragement to achieve their plans.
+They also work with campus coordinators to develop activities and services that support mentees’ progress and persistence by staying in school.

-- Peer mentors earn a $2,500 performance-based scholarship for each year they participate.
-They are expected to attend an ACI-sponsored professional development webinar and to take advantage of other training and support activities their campus offers to build their mentoring skills.
+- Peer mentors earn a $2,000 performance-based scholarship for each year they participate.
+They are expected to attend professional development activities offered by ACI and their campus to build their mentoring skills.

-- may access an emergency fund distributed at the discretion of campus coordinators to meet mentees’ unanticipated needs, including the cost of text books, family emergencies and other unexpected expenses.
+- Mentees enjoy a close and ongoing relationship with their mentors, benefit from activities and services designed to promote persistence and success in college.
+They also may access an emergency fund to meet unanticipated needs, including the cost of books, family emergencies and other unexpected expenses.

-The seven ACI Peer Mentoring Program campuses in 2016-17 are:
+The nine ACI Peer Mentoring Program campuses in 2017-18 are:

 - Augustana College (Rock Island)